Ohio Wesleyan University: Curriculum

-Emphasis on internationalism
+Internationalism

 Flags in University Hall of students' countries represented at Ohio Wesleyan University.

 Ohio Wesleyan has upheld academic internationalism since its early years; since the 19th century, the college has established links with several international schools.
 In 1879, OWU alumna Elizabeth Russell founded Kwassui Women's College in Nagasaki, Japan, when predominant Japanese culture considered women's education unimportant.
 Today, Kwassui College is one of the top finishing schools for young women in Japan.
 In 1899, William Ehnis (from the class of 1898) traveled to Africa and opened a school in Mutare, Zimbabwe, that eventually became the Africa University.
 Ada M. Coe was an early woman Spanish Professor here in 1917.

-The school also manifests international interest in the percentage of international students it recruits and enrolls annually.
 Since 1983, Ohio Wesleyan has been listed in U.S. News & World Report among colleges that attract the highest percentage of international students.
 The percentage of international students grew in the early and mid-1990s.
 In a study adjusted for school size, Ohio Wesleyan came ninth among 118 American colleges and universities in total aid awards to international students and 69th in average award per international student among both large universities and small liberal arts colleges.
 South East Asian students have significantly contributed to this growth.
 The United Nations flag, along with the flags of more than sixty represented nations and the U.S. flag, flies in University Hall in honor of the ideal of peaceful international relations.

 High participation in formal exchange programs constitutes a third target of the school's international focus.
 Under a Great Lakes Colleges Association agreement, OWU established an exchange program with Waseda University in 1962 to provide approximately 30 American students with opportunities to study in Japan and 30 Japanese students to study at Ohio Wesleyan each year.
 The Salamanca program, founded by Conrad Kent in 1988, conducts the exchange of approximately one hundred students and faculty between OWU and the University of Salamanca in Spain.
 The academic collaboration frequently extends to joint participation in academic symposia: in 1993, members of the Salamanca faculty participated in a symposium on the Golden Age in Salamanca.

 Libraries

 The Beeghly Library is the main library of OWU.
 The library contains nearly 500,000 volumes in its collection, and is also home to the Archives of Ohio United Methodism, the Rare Books, Manuscripts, and Artifacts collection, as well as an archival collection of materials related to the history of the university.
 It is currently closed for renovations.
 The Hobson Science Library is part of the Schimmel Conrades Science Center and supports research in the earth, life, and physical sciences.
 OWU has 11 full-time librarians, with subject liaisons for each academic department, as well as a full-time archivist.